chatbottech/chatbottech.github.io/_reviews/non-technical/05-flowxo.md

    15 bots, 3 months of logs and priority support.
  - An additional 5 bots can be added for $10 a month and an additional 25,000 interactions can be added for $25 a month

-Summary:

- - Platforms: Messenger, Slack, Telegram, Twilio SMS and Web
- - Ease of use: 3
- - Intelligence potential: 4
- - Value for money: 3